tomplex/virtualb/README.md

 which python
 vb which                        # show virtualenv name

-vb new some_other_virtualenv -p python3.6  # can specify python to use which python vb which
+vb new some_other_virtualenv -p python3.6 -r requirements.txt # can specify python to use & requirements file
+which python
+vb which